 In-house barcode label printing

 As part of the goods receiving verification process, the receiving department print barcoded labels for items received and affix printed labels to each of the items received.
-The original intent was to optimise the follow-on to receiving operational processes using barcode based identification and presents well for deployment in scoping the post-picking verification requirements
+The original intent was to optimise the follow-on to receiving operational processes using barcode based identification and presents well for deployment in scoping the picking and post-picking verification requirements

 In some instances due to product size, material type or bulk / high turnover items will not be labelled and will require a procedure to compliment the scoped for barcoded verification solution consideration.